rbrtm984/Flex-Forge-Project-Managment/README.md

 ## About The Project

-Flex Forge is a full-stack JavaScript application that allows users to manage clients and projects.
+Managenta is a full-stack JavaScript application that allows users to manage clients and projects.
 The frontend is built with React and the backend is built with Node.js/GraphQL.
-It was built on a tutorial/prototype from Traversy Media.

 ![Screen Shot](./client/src/components/assets/Flex%20Forge%20Screenshot.png)